jneums/pokedbots-racing/docs/POKEDBOTS_RACING_DESIGN_LEGACY.md

 **Payment Model:** All paid operations require the user to have approved the canister via ICRC-2 `approve` with sufficient allowance.
 Each operation will call `transfer_from` to pull the exact amount needed.
 No virtual balance to manage.

-**Phase 1 (COMPLETE):** Marketplace browsing, purchasing, and garage management tools are fully functional on IC mainnet.
+**Status (COMPLETE):** All 15 MCP tools are fully functional on IC mainnet:

-**Future Phases:** Robot management, maintenance, upgrades, and racing tools will be implemented in subsequent phases.
+- ✅ Marketplace: browse, purchase, list, unlist, transfer
+- ✅ Garage: initialize bots, get details, view owned bots
+- ✅ Maintenance: recharge, repair, upgrades
+- ✅ Racing: list races, enter races, sponsor races

 ### 5.1 Robot Management Tools